volcengine/verl/docs/algo/rollout_corr_math.md

 ### 3.5 Veto Mechanism

-An **independent** safety layer that rejects sequences with catastrophically low token probabilities.
+An **independent** safety layer that rejects sequences with catastrophic token.

 **Configuration:**
 ```python